Sustainable-Sanitation-Alliance/newsbox/README.md

 ## 3.1.
 Header of the feed
+The header of your channel element must contain at least two parameters.
+The other parameters are based on the general specifications for the structure of an RSS feed and are not mandatory for the import into the NCN.
+Required are:

+**<pubDate>**
+Date when the feed was published

+**<lastBuildDate>**
-In the header of a channel you will find the title, a short description and the time of the last update of the channel.
+Date of the last update of your feed

 ## 3.2.
 Item tags inside the feed
 The following information is available within an item of a channel